Search results for:

-Your readers visit your site in their site in their favorite browser.
-Before they see anything, their browser has to “talk to” the server your site resides on.
+Your readers visit your site in their favorite browser.
+Before they see anything, their browser has to "talk to" the server your site resides on.
 That browser may fetch a style sheet so it knows how it should display information.
-Or it may need to grab a file, video or image from your server.
+Or it may need to grab a file, video, or image from your server.

 Whatever it is the visitor is trying to access needs to be pulled from the server in order to be shown in their browser.
 Well, usually.
 Unless it's save in a cache, but if you want to read more about that, you can read about caching here.

 An HTTP request has to be individually sent for every image, file, stylesheet, script, etc.… When their browser has all the info it needs, it's only then that your site is displayed to the visitor.